CulhamLab/Eyelink/README.md

 1. MATLAB (32 or 64 bit)
 1. PsychToolbox (instructions [here](http://psychtoolbox.org/download))
 1. SR Research SDK (download [here](http://download.sr-support.com/displaysoftwarerelease/EyeLinkDevKit_Windows_1.11.5.zip) and install)
+1. A computer with an Ethernet port (some laptops do not have this)

 ## Network Setup
 *This process will disable network and internet access until manually undone.
 To undo, follow the same steps but set the TCP/IPv4 back to automatic ip.*